 Norwegian is the official language in this country, and this language is used in formal education.
 English is a foreign language with a high value in everyday life.

-If you plan to study postgraduate programs at universities in Norway, it’s possible to do it in the English language.
+If you plan to study postgraduate programs at universities in Norway, it’s possible to enroll in English track programs.
 The requirements are that the student should have a good understanding and control of the English language.
-The requirement is for international language tests and certificates such as the TOEFL test.
-The required score is above 500 for a paper-based test and above 170 for a computer-based test.
+International language tests and certificates such as the TOEFL or IELTS are mostly accepted.
+Universities in Norway also recognize Cambridge certificates as valid proof of language competency.

-How to Apply for Master’s Programs in Norway
+Steps to Apply for a Master’s Degree in Norway

 Norway has a straightforward application process.
-This country does not have a central or united application process set up by the country or the ministry of education.
-So, in order to study for your Master’s at a Norwegian university, you need to follow the university application process.
+This country does not have a central or united application process set up by the country or the Ministry of Education.
+So, to apply for a master’s program, aspiring students need to follow the university application process.
 Students apply to the desired university directly without any third-party administrators.
 The application process usually has three to four steps that may require different documents or information regarding your field of study.

-1. Create an international applicant account on the university’s website.
+Step 1.
+Create an applicant account on the university’s website

 Most universities in Norway require students to create an online account specifically for international students.
-In this account, they will find the list of the documents that are requested and the criteria that are needed to enroll in master’s degree studies.
-After meeting the enrollment criteria, the students can choose their preferred field and the language they want for their studies.
+In this account, they will find the eligibility criteria and the list of required documents.
+If they are eligible, the students can then choose their preferred field of study and language of instruction.

 The Norwegian University of Science and Technology has an easy account creation process, where students can find every requirement throughout the process.
-In the event of difficulties with the application process, they provide online or physical live communication with university staff.
+The admissions committee provides online or physical live communication with university staff to further guide and assist prospective students.

 3. Request for a student residence permit

-Students should already be accepted in an area of study so that they can be allowed to apply for a student residence permit so they can study in Norway.
+Once a student has received an acceptance letter, then the next step is to apply for a student residence permit so they can be allowed to enter Norway.
 After obtaining your acceptance letter from the university, contact your nearest Norwegian Embassy or Consulate for details on the study permit application process and apply from your home country.
-Norwegian embassies are in the capital cities, or you can find consulates in other major cities.
+Norwegian embassies are mostly located in the capital cities, or you can find consulates in other major cities.
 Information regarding the locations of embassies can be accessed on the official Norway website.